 I will agree to an audit by an ALCA Board Member including home/kennel inspection should this ever be requested by the board.

-I will not sell or trade with any commercial animal wholesalers or retail pet dealers, nor place any dogs in Animal Shelters, but will be committed to find a safe and secure home for all dogs and puppies that leave my facility.
+I will not sell or trade with any commercial animal wholesalers or retail pet dealers, nor place any dogs in Animal Shelters, but will be committed to finding a safe and secure home for all dogs and puppies that leave my facility.

-In the event puppy is not spay/neutered prior to leaving the breeder's facility, the breeder must provide a contract stating the spay or neuter surgery must be completed no later than the pet reaching six months of age.
+In the event puppy is not spayed/neutered before leaving the breeder's facility, the breeder must provide a contract stating the spay or neuter surgery must be completed no later than the pet reaching six months of age.
 The new owner must give the vet providing the spay/neuter surgery the confirmation form which verifies the date of surgery.
-This form must be returned to the breeder by the vet, at which time the breeder will furnish the new owner with transfer of ownership documents and pedigree for their records.
-Pet puppies may not be registered by the new owner until such time as the spay/neuter takes place and is documented.
-Breeder must maintain the signed form in their records and submit to ALCA upon request.
+This form must be returned to the breeder by the vet, at which time the breeder will furnish the new owner with the transfer of ownership documents and pedigree for their records.
+Pet puppies may not be registered by the new owner until the spay/neuter takes place and is documented.
+The breeder must maintain the signed form in their records and submit to ALCA upon request.

 I will register all litters and breeding dogs with the ALCA before the pups are 16 weeks of age.

-I will provide to the families, and a copy to the ALCA, written details of dietary needs, training, grooming and veterinary care for all families.
+I will provide to the families, and a copy to the ALCA, written details of dietary needs, training, grooming, and veterinary care for all families.

 I will provide ALCA a written copy of my contract and guarantee.

-I will keep accurate breeding records, registration papers and pedigrees.
+I will keep accurate breeding records, registration papers, and pedigrees.

-I will be available to buyers for whatever advice, reasonable aid or assistance they may need for the life of the dog.
+I will be available to buyers for whatever advice, reasonable aid, or assistance they may need for the life of the dog.

 A member shall not defame another member nor seek to impair a members’ reputation, provided, however, a member shall report to any Officer or Board of Directors, any serious situation that is detrimental to the breed or is inconsistent with the ALCA principles.

 As a Breeder Member of the ALCA, I will breed toward the Breed Standard as set by the ALCA for the future development and protection of the Australian Labradoodle and follow this Code of Ethics.

-Signed: __________________________ Registered Kennel Name ___________________________
+Registered Kennel Name ___________________________

-Dated: _______ ________________ Received by ALCA Date: _____________________________
+Received by ALCA Date: _____________________________

 By signing this Code of Ethics, this document becomes a part of the Breeders Application for